kianfar77/OptimumSearchSchemes/BenchmarkCode/README.md

 ### Test data set

 To run the benchmarks from the paper, you can download the test data set.
-It includes the human genome hg38 without N bases, a prebuilt index of that genome and as well as the Illumina reads.
+It includes the human genome hg38 without N bases, a prebuilt index of that genome and as well as the 100,000-read Illumina dataset used in the paper.

 You can find everything on http://ftp.mi.fu-berlin.de/pub/SeqAn/mappability/